wh-alice/mig_visualstudio/vs/ide/how-to--move-around-in-the-visual-studio-ide.md

 ---
-title: "How to: Move Around in the Visual Studio IDE" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Move Around in the Visual Studio IDE | testtitle" ms.custom: "" ms.date: "10/19/2016"
+ms.prod: "visual-studio-dev14"